-Chlorine is still the most commonly used product in disinfection of potable water world wide, and chlorination of potable water offshore does not pose any health hazard, see 4.1.2.
+Chlorine is still the most commonly used disinfectant of potable water worldwide, and chlorination of potable water offshore does not pose any health risks, see 4.1.2.
 Offshore, calcium hypochlorite (Ca(OCl)2) and sodium hypochlorite (NaOCl) are used.
 The two form the same active chlorine combinations in water, hypochlorous acid (HOCI) and hypochlorite ion (OCI).
 These two active chlorine compounds in water are called "free chlorine".
 Free chlorine is unstable, and reacts with organic material or is reduced to chloride.
-The amount of organic material is normally higher in bunkered water, consequently requiring more chlorine in order to disinfect the water.
-Chlorine may also react with ammonia forming chloramines, so called "combined chlorine", which has a slow disinfecting effect and may cause "swimming pool odour".
+The amount of organic material is higher in bunkered water, consequently requiring more chlorine to disinfect the water.
+Chlorine may also react with ammonia-forming chloramines, so called "combined chlorine", which has a slow disinfecting effect and may cause "swimming pool odour".